NightfireResearch/nightfire-re/PS2.md

 `Input_Action__Fs15GameActions_tagUs(iVar15,10,4)` - Fs15... means a function returning short, with a (15-char) GameActions_tag, and an Unsigned short?

-There's also a very comprehensive SFX list in the ELF at 002e96a0
+There's also a MOSTLY? comprehensive SFX list in the ELF at 002e96a0

+Some things look like they jump to dummy functions.
+Eg logging, sceSdVoiceTransStatus.
+But maybe that's not true - linked at ELF load time to a BIOS function?

 # IOP